Robo advisers are a new breed of investment websites that make investing super easy.

 But if you’ve already decided to invest in a robo adviser, do check out whether you claim some cashback, and look out for any small print about how much to invest and how long to stay invested.

-Right now for example, Nutmeg is offering £170 via TopCashback*, for new customers who open a Nutmeg stocks and Shares ISA (not a Lisa) with either £500 and a direct debit of at least £100 a month, or a £5,000 lump sum.
+Right now for example, Nutmeg is offering £110 via TopCashback*, for new customers who open a Nutmeg stocks and Shares ISA (not a Lisa) with either £500 and a direct debit of at least £100 a month, or a £5,000 lump sum.
+This is better than my referral link for Nutmeg, where you only get 6 months without management fees, while I get a handy £100.

 Moneyfarm is also offering between £50 and £600 cashback to new and existing customers, depending on how much you invest in an Isa before 6 April.
 More details on the Moneyfarm Brexit ISA here.